KPN Plantation (previously GAMA Plantation)

 -

-12 - The company reports that, in 2021, 12 hotspots were detected.
-However, it is not clear whether these hotspots occurred within smallholder estates or surrounding areas.
+12 - The company reports that in 2021, 12 hotspots were detected within and outside of the company concessions.
+However, it is unclear whether these hotspots occurred within smallholder estates or surrounding areas.

 -